 ![]() |

-The delegation of the Propaganda Department from all over the country offered incense at the Ben K15 historical relic site. |
+| The working delegation of the Propaganda Department from across the country offered incense at the historical site of Ben K15. |

 ![]() |

-The delegation offered incense at the historical site of Ben K15. |
+| The delegation offered incense at the historical site of Ben K15 |

-During 14 years (1961-1975), the officers and soldiers of the “Train without numbers” achieved heroic feats in extremely difficult and fierce circumstances.
-The military transport units on the sea route named after Ho Chi Minh overcame all difficulties, hardships, and sacrifices, overcame the enemy’s strict control, blockade, and fierce attacks, organized hundreds of ships to set sail and reach their destination; hundreds of tons of weapons, ammunition, technical equipment, military hardware, goods, medicine, etc. Hundreds of thousands of officers and soldiers from the large rear were sent to the front line, promptly meeting the human and material needs of the Southern battlefield during the fierce years of the war.
+During 14 years (1961-1975), the officers and soldiers of the "Train without numbers" achieved heroic feats in extremely difficult and fierce circumstances.
+The military transport units on the sea route named after Ho Chi Minh overcame all difficulties, hardships, and sacrifices, overcame the enemy's strict control, blockade, and fierce attacks, organized hundreds of ships to set sail and reach their destination; hundreds of tons of weapons, ammunition, technical equipment, military equipment, goods, medicine, etc. Hundreds of thousands of officers and soldiers from the large rear were sent to the front line, promptly responding to the human and material needs of the Southern battlefield during the fierce years of war.

-It can be said that, thanks to good solidarity, strict discipline, building and promoting flesh-and-blood relationships with the people, the units, cadres and soldiers of the transport force supporting on the sea route were loved, respected, supported, helped, sheltered and cared for by the Party Committees, authorities and people of the localities, especially where the units were stationed, at the ports and ports for receiving and delivering goods and by fishermen working in the estuaries, both in normal times and in times of danger, protecting the secrets of the unit and its tasks.
-Therefore, when having a solid "dock" in the hearts of the people, the cadres and soldiers of the "Unnumbered Train" created the success of the sea route connecting the North with the Southern battlefield, contributing to the resounding victories of the army and people of the South.
+It can be said that, thanks to good solidarity, strict discipline, building and promoting flesh-and-blood relationships with the people, the units, officers and soldiers of the transport force supporting on the sea route were loved, respected, supported, helped, sheltered and cared for by the Party Committees, authorities and people of the localities, especially where the units were stationed, at the ports and ports for receiving and delivering goods and by fishermen working in the estuaries, both in normal times and in times of danger, protecting the secrets of the unit and its tasks.
+Therefore, when having a solid "berth" in the hearts of the people, the officers and soldiers of the "Unnumbered Train" created the success of the sea route connecting the North with the Southern battlefield, contributing to the resounding victories of the army and people of the South.
 All of these factors created a great combined strength, creating the legend of the Ho Chi Minh Trail at sea.

 Saying goodbye to the historical site of the K15 Ship No Number, everyone felt proud of the spirit of solidarity, the indomitable will, and the sacrifice for the Fatherland of the soldiers on the Ship No Number in the past.
-Wharf K15 is one of the “red addresses” to educate the tradition of patriotism and the indomitable spirit of a heroic nation for today’s and future generations.
+Wharf K15 is one of the "red addresses" to educate the tradition of patriotism and the indomitable spirit of a heroic nation for the present and future generations.

 Source